+If you're a US business owner wondering why the count on your recipient list has gone down, check out this article for a deep dive into the details.
 If you’re a Canadian business owner, you’ll want to be looped in on the Canadian Anti Spam Law (CASL).
 This law went into effect July 1st, 2014.
 If you are in Canada or send emails to clients in Canada, CASL applies to you.
 This article is intended as a resource to help you understand how the marketing emails you send out through Schedulicity are affected by this legislation.
 For specific questions about CASL, please reach out to an attorney familiar with this law.

 As you may already know, not following CASL laws has serious consequences—including fines up to $1-10 million per violation (yikes!).
 For this reason, we work diligently to protect both your business and Schedulicity to avoid such violations.